SANKOJUKEERTHI/ML_scratch/README.md

-# pyhton codes for various ML algorithms without using built in libraries
+# python codes for various ML algorithms without using built in libraries